Jaffe2718/seg-any-remote-sensing/README.md

 ## Usage

+### For server application operators
-### Run the server application on your server host machine
+1. Run the server application on your server host machine
 ```bash
 python ultimate.py
 ```

-### Remember the URL shown in the back-end terminal, then open it in your browser on the client device
+2. Configuration (optional)
+- You can modify the configuration file `configuration.json` to set the server's hostname, port, whether to enable debug mode, whether to enable multi-threading mode, IP access frequency limit, etc.
+  There are the following configuration items:
+> - "host": **String**, the hostname of the server, default is "auto", means the ipv4 address of the server host machine.<br>
+> - "port": **Integer**, the port of the server, default is 5000.<br>
+> - "debug": **Boolean**, whether to enable debug mode, default is false.
+> - "multi_thread": **Boolean**, whether to enable multi-threading mode, default is true.
+> - "ip_access_limit": **JsonArray**, the IP access frequency limit, each item is a **String**, here are some examples:
+> > "ip_access_limit": ["10/minute", "100/hour", "1000/day"]<br>

+### For common users

+- Just open the URL of the server application in your browser, and then you can upload remote sensing images and configuration files to the server, and then you can view the metadata of the remote sensing images, preview the remote sensing images, segment the remote sensing images, preview the segmentation results, and download the segmentation results.

 ## Work Principle